Aclify/aclify/README.md

 // Or Using the mongodb store
 acl = new acl(new acl.mongodb(dbInstance, prefix));

-// Or Using a sequelize store (mysql, ssql, sqlite or postgresql) acl = new acl(new acl.sequelize(dbInstance, prefix));
+// Or Using a sequelize store (mysql, mssql, sqlite or postgresql) acl = new acl(new acl.sequelize(dbInstance, prefix));
 ```